onlinepets/laravel-conditional-migrations/README.md

 This package allows you to configure migrations to run when you want them to.
-We expose a `RunsInTimeframe` interface, which you can have your migrations implement to determine when it should be ran.
+We expose a `RunsInTimeframe` interface, which you can have your migrations implement to determine when it should be run.

 ## Index
 - [Installation](#installation)